swanjson/mentoring-app/README.md

 ## Scripts

 `yarn start` - Starts the React application
-`yarn start-backedn` - Starts an instance of json-server that serves up the CamData.json file.
+`yarn start-backend` - Starts an instance of json-server that serves up the CamData.json file.

 ### Create React App